AndrewLamWARC/react-state-demos/readme.md

 In a production system, the state of the todos would be stored centrally (single source of truth) on the backend.
 But this is not the case in these demos.

 For production system, the initial load should load the state of the todos from the remote store on the backend.
-Every action on the frontend should eventually be commited to the remote store.
+Every action on the frontend should eventually be persisted to the remote store.

 If the state of the remote todo store can only be changed by user gestures on the frontend then there is no need to load all todos from the remote store after the initial load.
 However, imagine a bulk job that runs on the backend to delete "old" todos, say todos 1 week or older.
 Then the frontend would need to have a strategy ensure consistency between the state in the remote store and the global store that lives in the frontend.
 Obviously we then need to keep more state in the stores such as todo create date when we start talking about the age of a todo.